vwkd/didi/examples/basic.md

 ^(a)
 ```

-- note, `any ..` is at the end when wants to match at beginning
 - works because block repetition is greedy by default, i.e. `any ..` eats as much of the input string as it can